 Huawei suggest adding TEG measurements for a single resource in the per resource measurement.

-ZTE and vivo suggest the signalling for multiple measurement instances for each indicated positioning method in a measurement report.
+ZTE and vivo suggest the signalling for multiple measurement instances for each indicated positioning method in a measurement report which has been updated based on ASN.1 review of LPP in R2-2205829 by the LPP rapporteur.

 Rapporteur’s comments: